KvalitetsIT/monitoring101/03-promql-getting-started/README.md

 Basically each metric consists of:
 * A name: What is measured?
 * A number of labels: Unique identification of what is measured in terms of key-value pairs associated with the time series.
-  * Instrumentation labels: Labels known within you application
+  * Instrumentation labels: Labels known within you application (for example: The path of a timed HTTP request)
-  * Target labels: Related to architecture and deployment
+  * Target labels: Related to architecture and deployment (for example: The id of the Kubernetes worker currently running the service scraped)
 * The actual metric: A number

 For example: A metric showing how many bytes are currently allocated in non-heap storage in our KitHugs application.